top of page

 Allergic rhinitis, commonly known as hay fever, affects millions worldwide.
 An allergic reaction to airborne substances such as pollen, dust mites, and animal dander causes it.
 The symptoms include sneezing, runny or stuffy nose, itchy eyes, nose, and throat.

-The study, which was published in the Acupuncture China, involved 105 participants who were randomly assigned to the acupuncture group and control group.
+One study, which was published in Acupuncture China, involved 105 participants who were randomly assigned to the acupuncture group and control group.
 The acupuncture group used Yin Tang, LI 20 (Ying Xiang), LI 4 (He Gu), ST 36 (Zu San Li), GB20 (Feng Chi), BL 13 (Fei Shu), BL 20 (Pi Shu), BL 23 (Shen Shu), DU14 (Da Zhui).

 The participants underwent twelve sessions of acupuncture treatment over four weeks; no intervention was given before the exacerbation period in the control group, and appropriate emergency medication was provided in both groups during the exacerbation period.
 The results showed that the acupuncture group significantly improved their allergy symptoms especially compared to the control group.
 The acupuncture group also reported lower use of antihistamines.